danny-baker/deploy-beast-datascience-vm/README.md

 - 1TiB Premium SSD disk (Fastest OS disk type)
 - Insane internet speeds (Typically 1000+ MBit/second)

 This package will burn ~$10USD credit/day and you can run it full throttle 24-7, uninterrupted with no cpu constraints for 20 days until free credit depletes.
-You can set the OS disk size to anything up to 32GiB but 1TiB maximises storage vs credit for 30 day tri
+You can set the OS disk size to anything up to 4,095GB (4TiB) but 1TiB maximises storage vs credit for the 30 day trial.

 ### How does storage work with vms?
 All VMs need a managed persistent disk for the OS image.
 You can attach additional disks (several usually) and mount them on the filesystem but note this is fidly if you are not comfortable with linux.
-By far, the quickest and easiest option is to just beef up the OS disk size (up to 32TiB SSD) to what you need for the task at hand.
+By far, the quickest and easiest option is to just beef up the OS disk size (up to 4TiB SSD) to what you need for the task at hand.

 ### How do I transfer data to and from my VM?
 This is a full blown remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem when you are running a localhost JHub server.
 But, the beauty is that you can do most of your uploading/downloading directly through the Jupyter Hub server by way of the browser, which should cover most people's needs.
 Don't forget you can rip down data from the internet at lightening speeds from your VM ten times faster than on your home internet or Colab which is constrained to 130Mb/s, for example.